VOT Vanguard Mid-Cap Growth ETF

 Growth & Forward Outlook

-Projected 12-month EPS growth of 22.8% adds a powerful forward signal — analyst consensus expects earnings to accelerate materially, which, if delivered, could make current multiples look increasingly modest.
-Zooming out from the valuation discussion, TTM revenue growth of 18.11% pointing to stable operational progress without outsized acceleration, while the estimated 12-month price change of 27.09%, where target prices point to mid-range appreciation potential from current levels.
+Projected 12-month EPS growth of 27.6% adds a powerful forward signal — analyst consensus expects earnings to accelerate materially, which, if delivered, could make current multiples look increasingly modest.
+Zooming out from the valuation discussion, TTM revenue growth of 27.30% pointing to sustained and broad-based revenue growth within the basket, while the estimated 12-month price change of 19.34%, where target prices point to mid-range appreciation potential from current levels.
 Anchoring to reported revenues provides discipline; analyst price targets add context about how the market currently values that operating reality.
 The path to realizing analyst-implied returns runs through revenue execution, margin stability, and a macro environment that doesn't undermine either.
 The estimated 12-month price change is a weighted composite of analyst price target estimates adjusted by each holding's ETF weight, sourced from publicly available data, and should not be interpreted as a reliable prediction of future performance.

 Conclusion